 - He speaks English. → He does not speak English.

 - They spoke English. → They did not speak English.

-The contraced forms of do + not are listed in the table below.
-They are prefered in spoken language:
+The contracted forms of do + not are listed in the table below.
+They are preferred in spoken language:

 - They do not speak English. → They don’t speak English.

 |simple present||I, you, we, they||I do not||I don’t|